Published Independent Author’s Novel

 • uploading to the relevant store systems.
 Adding the correct categories, keywords and description to the marketing form, to give the book the greatest chance of discovery.

 By doing this the novel is able to reach a wider audience.
-It will be sold via Amazon’s sites worldwide, as both a paperback and Kindle ebook.
+It will be sold via Amazon’s sites worldwide, as both a paperback and Kindle eBook.
 Be available to iPad (and iPhone) readers via the Apple iBookstore.
 The print on demand system I use also makes the book available to offline bookstores and independent retailers.

 It’s not just about formatting